Sector14/cougar-util/Readme.md

 hit the same max limit.

 You will need to perform a one-time manual calibration via HOTAS CCP in Windows.
-After which using "-m on" will ensure the manual data is used.
+After which using "-m" will ensure the manual data is used.
 Note, it's recommended to leave all axis as linear, do not apply curves, Falcon BMS will handle this for you.